ROVI-org/auto-soh/docs/system-models.rst

 - A **transient state** representing how the parameters which vary predictably given operating conditions, like the state of charge
 - An **advanced state of health (ASOH)** representing the parameters which vary slowly and unpredictably, like the internal resistance
 - A set of **input quantities** and **output quantities** that define how a system is used and what signals it produces.
-- A **cell model** describing the transient state evolves over time given the ASOH and inputs.
+- A **cell model** describing how the transient state evolves over time given the ASOH and inputs.
 - A **degradation model** which captures how ASOH parameters are expected to change with time and use.

 Transient State, Inputs, and Outputs